The latest release of Testlab has been added with a bunch of enhancements for integrations:

-- A brand new support has been added for Pivotal Tracker agile project management tool.
-You can now easily manage and track your project tasks in Pivotal Tracker and in the same time, test, verify and report your implementation in Testlab.
+- Brand new support has been added for the Pivotal Tracker agile project management tool.
+You can now easily manage and track your project tasks in Pivotal Tracker and at the same time, test, verify and report your implementation in Testlab.

 Read further for more details on these new exciting features.

 To this day, Testlab has supported JIRA integration with best in class 2-way strategy with a possibility to freely edit issues in both end systems.
 For this to work the JIRA has had to be installed with Testlab’s JIRA plugin, which provides the needed synchronization techniques.
 Atlassian’s cloud-based offering, JIRA OnDemand, won’t allow us to install custom plugins which leads us to the situation that the 2-way synchronized integration possibility has been possible only with JIRA instances installed on customer’s own servers.